cricke/music-notation-library/README.md

 music-notation-library
 ======================

-# How to include the library in your own XCode project
+## Including the library in your own XCode project

 1. Drag the MusicNotationLibrary.xcodeproj file from Finder into your application project to create the reference.